Inline code

 Files and directories

-You can designate files with the file
+You can designate files with the file role.

 :file:`Some file name`

-This renders as Some filename
+This renders as Some filename.

-.
-You can highlight placeholder text in file and
+You can highlight placeholder text in file and directory names using the following syntax:

 :file:`/home/{USERNAME}/`

-This renders as /home/USERNAME/
+This renders as /home/USERNAME/.

 Inline code with placeholder text

-To highlight inline code with placeholder text, use the samp
+To highlight inline code with placeholder text,

-interpreted text
+use the samp interpreted text role:

 :samp:`Replace {PLACEHOLDER}`

-This renders as Replace PLACEHOLDER
+This renders as Replace PLACEHOLDER.

 Keyboard input

-interpreted text role:
+Highlight keyboard shortcuts with the kbd interpreted text role:

 :kbd:`Ctrl+F`